 To date, HMRC have rejected claims for compound interest, and have only paid simple interest on the sums refunded.
-Should ongoing legal action be successful, the Council may benefit from a significant additional payment of interest.
+The Appeal Court has supported the taxpayers' right to compound interest, however in view of the amounts involved it is likely that HMRC will seek permission to appeal to the Supreme Court.
+Should this ongoing legal action be successful, the Council may benefit from a significant additional sum of interest.